0xPoe/0xPoe/README.md

-👋 My name is Rustin Liu and I’m a passionate software engineer who specializes in distributed systems and dev tools.
+👋 My name is Poe Liu and I’m a passionate software engineer who specializes in distributed systems and dev tools.

 As a software engineer at [PingCAP], my main focus is on enhancing [TiDB], which is an open-source distributed SQL database.
 I am also a core maintainer of [TiCDC], which is a Change Data Capture (CDC) system for [TiDB].